French Artist JR Teams With Imagine Documentaries & Impact Partners For ‘Paper & Glue’

 EXCLUSIVE: Imagine Documentaries and Impact Partners have partnered on the feature documentary Paper & Glue.
 It is directed by renowned French artist JR about a very personal subject: his own artwork.
 Using unexpected canvasses, JR’s intention is to give a global voice to everyday people through a genre-blending combination of public art, photography and large-format spectacle.

-The film will make its debut at one of the spring festivals, and I’ve hear that will likely be at the Tribeca Film Festival in June.
+The film will make its debut at one of the spring festivals, and I hear that will likely be at the Tribeca Film Festival in June.

 Related Story